Zhangyanbo/Zhangyanbo/content/en/blog/From Infinite Depth to One Step Away/index.md

   - Optimization
 image:
 ---

-> Note: This article is co-written with Geimini 2.5 Pro

 When we talk about deep learning, the first image that comes to mind is likely a neural network stacked with layers.
 From AlexNet's 8 layers to ResNet's 152 layers, and now Transformer variants with thousands of layers, a model's "depth" seems to have become synonymous with its power.
 This "stacking" philosophy is simple and intuitive: just like building a skyscraper, the more floors you have, the more complex the functions and the wider the view.